WorldWideTelescope/worldwide-telescope-manual/content/earthplanetresearch/index.md

 +++
-title = "Earth and Planetary Research" description = "Earth and planetary research with AAS WorldWide Telescope." weight = 1000
+title = "Earth and Planetary Research" description = "Earth and planetary research with WorldWide Telescope." weight = 1000
 +++